Janders1800/C_plus/README.md

 2. **End of line acts like a semicolon `;`.**
    You don’t have to type `;` at the end of statements.
 The converter inserts semicolons where needed (and avoids doing it inside enum bodies or immediately after `{`).

+3. **Function overloading.**
+   Functions can share a name as long as its argumets differ.

 Everything else should “feel like C”.
 Preprocessor lines are kept; comments are ignored.

 ### Quick C+ examples